matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Assets-Master-Data.md

 | Description | Name | Optional parameter |

 ## Outbound data
-_The response as a single JSON object with the following format:_
+_The response is a single JSON object with the following format:_
 | Source | Destination | Comment |
 |--|--|--|
 | FixedAssetNumber | Id| |